 Why HMRC matters after a death

 HMRC is different from most other organisations on a bereavement notification list.
 Telling a bank stops direct debits and freezes accounts.
-Telling a utility provider stops bills.
-But notifying HMRC is the start of a process, not the end of one.
+Telling a utility provider stops the bills.
+Notifying HMRC starts a process rather than ending one.

 The deceased may have overpaid income tax in the year they died – in which case a refund is owed to the estate.
-Alternatively, they may have underpaid – in which case the estate owes a balance to HMRC.
+They may instead have underpaid, leaving the estate with a balance to settle.
 If they were self-employed or had rental income, a final tax return is needed.
-If the estate is large enough, inheritance tax must be calculated, declared, and paid – with strict deadlines.
+If the estate is large enough, inheritance tax must be calculated, declared, and paid – with strict deadlines and interest if you miss them.

-HMRC will not automatically sort this out.
+HMRC will not sort all of this out on its own.
 The executor or personal representative must initiate contact, provide the right information, and follow through until each element is resolved.
-Starting early matters: inheritance tax, in particular, has a payment deadline six months after death, and interest accrues if it is missed.
+Starting early matters: inheritance tax has a payment deadline six months after death, and interest accrues from that point.

 How to notify HMRC

 The quickest route is Tell Us Once.
 When you register the death, the registrar will offer to complete Tell Us Once with you, or give you a reference number to complete it online within 28 days.
-Tell Us Once notifies HMRC (along with DWP, DVLA, the Passport Office, and your local council) in a single step.
+Tell Us Once notifies HMRC – along with DWP, DVLA, the Passport Office, and your local council – in a single step.
+(Source: gov.uk – Tell Us Once)

 - Telephone: 0300 322 9620